WindMay/acid-test/README.md

 # AcidTest

 ## Development server

 1- Install redis and run on 6379 port.

 `redis-server --port 6379`

-2- Make sure that 3004 and 3003 ports are free Install packages and run app.
+2- Make sure that 3004 and 3003 ports are free then Install packages and run app.

 `npm install && npm start`